thomaswp/CSEDM2019-Data-Challenge/README.md

 We have also included a model.txt file with the logistic regression model, showing that both the average difficulty of the problem itself, and a given student's prior percent of correct first attempts are significantly predictive of students' success on future problems.
 Of course, this model does not consider any information about the programming concepts in each problem, so it serves as a naive baseline against which to compare more interesting models.

-## Submissions

-Submissions to the contest should include the following files:

-1) A 2-6 page short paper detailing the methods used to make the predictions.
-2) All code used to make the predictions, including a README file explaining how to run the code, using the challenge dataset.
-If it is not possible to provide a runnable version of the code (e.g. because it has closed-source dependencies), please include as much code as possible, and explain the missing parts in the README.
-3) For each classifier (or variant) that you evaluated, include the 3 output files, cv_predict, evaluation_by_problem, and evaluation_overall, as explained in the Example section above.
-These files should respectively contain the actual predictions made by the classifier, the evaluation metrics for each problem, and the evaluation metrics for the classifier overall.

-Please see the CSEDM 2019 [call for papers](https://sites.google.com/asu.edu/csedm-ws-lak-2019/call-for-papers) for up-to-date information on submission deadlines.

 ## Caveats